frederikbehr/kmp_case/README.md

 #### Windows: .exe

 On Windows, I could make a .exe/.msi installer, but the file would not run.
 I got an error: "Failed to launch JVM".
 I am not sure why this happened, but it could be linked to being on another person's PC.
-Normally, I develop on a mac, but an .exe file is for Windows.
+Normally, I develop on a mac, so when I needed the .exe-file, I had to borrow my girlfriend's Windows PC, where it could run during development, but not as being packaged as a .exe.

 #### Android: .apk